 Abigail Rutter is a Canadian born Brisbane (Meanjin) based artist whose practice involves a multidisciplinary approach to making.
 Rutter often incorporates mediums such as painting, installation, soft sculpture and mixed media as a mode of meditating on themes of collections, life cycles, traces of memory, and erasure, as well as preservation.
 Abigail completed a Bachelor of Fine Arts (Visual Arts) in 2020 at the Queensland University of Technology.
 It is through her involvement in Nextdoor ARI that Abigail hopes to foster a space where emerging artists may congregate to exhibit, discuss and form meaningful connections pertaining to contemporary artistic practices.

-Kimberly Stokes is an emerging artist living on Yugambeh Country (Gold Coast), whose practice explores concepts of identity and digital culture.
+Kimberly Stokes is an emerging artist and designer living on Yugambeh Country/ Gold Coast, whose practice explores concepts of identity and digital culture.
 Her interest lies at the intersections between social networking, performativity and the digital photograph; with a particular focus on self-portraiture.
-Kimberly’s work has been shown at The Walls Artspace (Gold Coast), Metro Arts (Brisbane) and Wreckers Artspace (Brisbane).
-Through her role as co-director of Nextdoor ARI, she hopes to support the creation of a welcoming and accessible arts community across Brisbane and the Gold Coast.

 Claire Su is an emerging creative based in Meanjin (Brisbane) exploring aspects of human connections.
 She is currently completing her dual degree of Business and Creative Industries at Queensland University of Technology (QUT).
 Through Nextdoor, Claire wants to support a welcoming and encouraging arts community that provides a safe place for emerging creatives.